A better way to buy and sell digital content.

 William C. C. Chen's Tai Chi Short Form Videos

-Yang-Style Short Form of Tai Chi Chuan From: Essential Sports and Fitness Video (Tai Chi) Channel
+Yang-Style Short Form of Tai Chi Chuan Channel: Essential Sports and Fitness Videos (Tai Chi)

 This collection of videos of Grandmaster Chen doing and teaching the Yang Short Form, includes his complete Tai Chi Short Form DVD, his Body Mechanics DVD, and rare, early 8mm videos of his form.
 The videos include detailed explanations that help beginners and advanced students get the most from their practice.